 Facing federal criminal charges?
 Contact us.

 If you have been charged with a federal crime, you’re probably wondering what your options are.
 The Ohio federal criminal defense lawyers at Luftman, Heck & Associates have years of experience handling these types of cases and winning optimal outcomes for our clients.
-Call an Ohio federal crime lawyer for a free consultation.
-To contact him or another criminal defense attorney, call us at (614) 500-3836 or email us via [email protected].
+Call an Ohio federal crime lawyer for a free consultation at (614) 304-3398 or email us via [email protected].